ionify/ionify/README.md

 ~
 { on: 'event'
 , do:
-    function someAction (ion)
+    function someAct (ion)
       { ~{log: ion.event} <= /logs "it happened!"/
       }
 }

-/ This event ion can be in a separate file.
-It.../
+/ This event  ion can exist within another file /
-| {event: "it happened!"} <= /activates an event./
+| {event: "it happened!"} <= /activates an event/
 ;
 ```